makr-group/cardbot/Cardbot Controller/3d-printed Files/README.txt

 Notes:
 * No supports is important to keep the USB-C port clean of unwanted material for "Controller - Face Plate".
-Supports might be needed if your  printer cannot handle the that length of bridging.
+Supports might be needed if your  printer cannot handle the length of bridging.

 Printer Bambu labs P1S